 The city centre is easily walkable and very safe; after a while, you’ll repeatedly see the same friendly faces.

-Cork is consistently ranked among the most welcoming cities in the world!
+Cork is consistently ranked among the most welcoming cities in the world where you can learn English with the best English schools in Cork.

 Cork was the European Capital of Culture in 2005 and was included in Lonely Planet’s top 10 "Best in Travel 2010" in 2009.